 - Dash of Himalayan sea salt

-- 1/3 cup unsweetened hazelnut butter
+- 1/3 cup unsweetened hazelnut butter (this brand is really good)

 - Add the coconut milk, coconut cream, vanilla, honey and sea salt to the blender.
 Don’t use a food processor for this — you’ll end up with a mess if you do.
 Blend on high for a couple minutes, until the mixture is smooth.
 If your coconut cream is cold because you already had some open and stored it in the fridge, it may require more blending.
 Just keep blending until it’s smooth!